EU and EEA Commercial Law

 Lectures and seminars

-Students will be required to submit a paper during the course (approximately 2500 words), constituting 50% of their final grade in the subject.
+Students will be required to submit a paper during the course (approximately 2500 words).
+A passed paper is required for taking the oral exam.

 Students may be asked to prepare case-studies and/or short presentations for certain lectures/seminars.

 Exam only in semesters with teaching.